JemimaBecker/Part-II-Project_work/Week 5: Ideal cell types and genes.md

 BLAST:
 - first exon sequence appears to be unique to mice
 - second exon in rodents generally
-- third exmon unique to mice
+- third exon unique to mice
+- BLAST of whole thing brings up Lcp1 as protein coding regions are conserved

 Behaviour of  in different cell types: